ASFHyP3/hyp3-isce2/README.md

 ### Product Merging Utility Usage
 **This feature is under active development and is subject to change!**

-Burst InSAR products created using the `insar_tops_burst` workflow can be merged together using the `merged_tops_burst` workflow.
+Burst InSAR products created using the `insar_tops_burst` workflow can be merged together using the `merge_tops_burst` workflow.
 This can be useful when the deformation signal you'd like to observe spans multiple bursts.
 It can be called using the following syntax:
 ```
 python -m hyp3_isce2 ++process merge_tops_bursts \
   PATH_TO_UNZIPPED_PRODUCTS \